 8. The right not to be subject to a decision based merely on solely automated processing (Article 22)

-‘Solely automated’ means that there’s no human intervention during the decision-making process.
+‘Solely automated’ means no human intervention during the decision-making process.
 The process is still considered automated if data entry is done manually and the processing is automated.

 What are the 7 data protection principles?